 Gender and Age Statistics

-In independent research completed by keagenhadley.com, there were some interesting findings in regard to gender and age statistics among those who have an ACL rupture.
+In independent research completed by keagenhadley.com, there were some interesting findings regarding gender and age statistics among those who have an ACL rupture.
 Find the below graphic on the findings in gender.

 These results were consistent with academic studies that found that females were 2.8 to 3.5 times more likely to tear their ACL compared to their male counterparts.